 The Logic a Child Builds When No One Protects Them

-This pattern usually starts somewhere specific.
 As children, when caregivers failed to protect them, through neglect, inconsistency, harm, or just not knowing better, their minds had to make sense of that failure somehow.
 Children don't yet have the ability to think, "the adult responsible for me failed me."
 Instead, they land on a conclusion that's easier to survive: it must be me.

 This isn't a distortion.
 It's actually an adaptation.
 The thinking being, “if I am at fault, there's a way forward.
 Be good enough, quiet enough, helpful enough, and maybe, eventually, the protection will come.”